yihong1120/Construction-Hazard-Detection/examples/violation_records/README.md

 - `GET /my_sites`: sites visible to the authenticated user.
-- `GET /violations/filter-options?site_id=...`: authorized cameras and fixed violation types for one site. `stream_id` is the numeric camera config ID, not a camera name.
+- `GET /violations/filter-options?site_id=...`: authorized cameras and fixed violation types for one site.
+Omitting `site_id` returns cameras across all authorized sites.
+The deployed Web client may also use the compatible `GET /filter-options` path. `stream_id` is the numeric camera config ID, not a camera name.
 - `GET /violations`: filtered and paginated violation list with optional `site_id`, `stream_id`, `violation_type`, and time-range filters.
 Admin reviewers can add `flagged=true` and optional